RepairShopr/react-native-signature-capture/README.md

 **viewMode** : "portrait" or "landscape" change the screen orientation based on boolean value

+**maxSize**  : sets the max size of the image maintains aspect ratio, default is 500

 ## Methods

 **saveImage()** : when called it will save the image and returns the base 64 encoded string on onSaveEvent() callback